Updated January 9, 2020

 The world hasn’t figured out yet that John Maynard Keynes’ policies are flawed and dangerous.

 Commodities are in the next leg of their long-term bull market starting in 2009.
-The action will be a reaction to the 2008 crash who caused SUPPLY destruction.
+The action will be a reaction to the 2008 crash that caused SUPPLY destruction.

-The current fear and state of turmoil in the market is creating incredible long term buying opportunities in the commodities (Palladium, Silver, Copper, Platinum, Coffee, soybean etc) sector.
+The current fear and state of turmoil in the market are creating incredible long-term buying opportunities in the commodities (Palladium, Silver, Copper, Platinum, Coffee, soybean, etc) sector.